fairDataSociety/FIPs/text/fdp-roadmap.md

 ### Milestone I. - Reviews with Protocolisation

 Currently FairOS is the base connection point of FDS projects, but its components and logic can live in the application layer as well.
-If the FairOS datastructures like PODs are defined on client-side, it allows freely manipulate it serverless.
+If the FairOS datastructures like PODs are defined on client-side, it would allow it to be freely manipulated in a serverless fashion.

-In the first step, FairOS components and business-logic have to be _reviewed_ and translate them into JavaScript _modules_.
+In the first step, FairOS components and business-logic have to be _reviewed_ and traslated into JavaScript _modules_.

 The required components of FairOS for the first milestone are:
 - feeds topic conventions: how FairOS slices the user-namespace up,